Bronchiolitis Obliterans with Organizing Pneumonia (BOOP)

-Bronchiolitis obliterans with organizing pneumonia (BOOP) is a pattern of lung damage that can result from many different causes.
+- Bronchiolitis obliterans with organizing pneumonia (BOOP) is a rare type of lung damage.

 - Steroid medicines, such as prednisone, are the most common treatment for BOOP.